 To solve the system administrator has set policies to prevent this installation error, you must change your current account to a true administrator account in order to proceed with the installation.
 Here are the steps.

-- Press Win+R to open Run box.
+Command Promptin the search results.
 Right click on it and press on Run as administrator.